A voice reminder for dementia

 Do I need to buy a device?

 Yes — that's central to how it works.
-Family members update appointments and reminders using a simple companion app from their phone or laptop.
+Caregivers update appointments and reminders using a simple companion app from their phone or laptop.
 No complex setup needed.
 Changes are reflected the next time the button is pressed.

 Is this available now?

+Yes.
 The app and voice setup are open today — sign up free at app.remindmevoice.com and try the voice.
-The button hardware itself is on a waitlist while we get the first batch ready; reserve yours in the app and we'll email you when it ships.
+When you're ready, buy a button from inside the app and we'll post it to your door.

 How much will it cost?